subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 These models can be understood as minimzation of the energy function $E_{W}(x_1,...,x_N, c)$ where the variable $c$ is the latent vector representing the textual description.
 During inference sample images are generated by starting from a text description $c$ and a random state $(x_1,...,x_N)$, and then using the multistage sampling process to find the configuration that has the minimum energy.
 Each value of the text $c$ can led to multiple possible generated images, depending upon our choice of the initial random state configuration.

-For a given context $c$, the energy $E_W(x_1,...,x_N)$ forms a function with multiple minima, such that each minima corresponds to images similar to those in the training set, just as before.
+For a given context $c$, the energy $E_W(x_1,...,x_N)$ forms a function with multiple minima, such that each minima corresponds to images similar to those in the training set, just as before (see above figure).
 However the presence of the context means that all these images are constrained by it.
 For example if the context is "Images of dogs jumping over a fence" then the energy landscape with be limited to state configurations that correspond to this text.

 ### Generative EBMs as Models for Biological Brains

 This section consists of some speculation on my part on the subject whether the recent progress in EBMs can shed any light on the processing that goes on in our brains.
-Both our brains and the latest generation of ANNs seem to be doing similar things, but effrts to find ANN type mechanisms in the brain have not yielded much success so far.
+Both our brains and the latest generation of ANNs seem to be doing similar things, but efforts to find ANN type mechanisms in the brain have not yielded much success so far.
-The brain itself has billions of neurons with trillions of connections between them, which is collcetively referred to as the connectome.
+The brain itself has billions of neurons with trillions of connections between them, which is collectively referred to as the connectome.
 There are efforts underway to map the connectome to see whether it can offer some insight, but given the enormity of the task, the progress has been very slow.
 There has been one significant success though: Around 1960 the neuroscientists Hubel and Wiesel were able to map the circuitry that led from a cat's eye to its neural cortex, and twenty years later this work served as the inspiration for the design of convolutional neural networks or CNNs.
 However no such neural structures have been found that are similar to the transformer architecture, and nor is there any evidence that the brain uses a backprop like algorithm for training its neurons.

 In my opinion looking for signs of transformers or backprop in the brain is probably not the right way to approach the problem.
 It is more likely that the brain operates using EBM principles since these are firmly grounded on the physics of how a large number of nodes can interact with one another and create emergent behaviors.
-The interconnect topolgy between neurons is exteremely complex and it is quite likely that its explanation will lie outside human comprehension for the forseable future, However EBM theory tells us that what is important is not the interconnect toplogy, but the resulting energy function that results from the interactions.
+The interconnect topology between neurons is exteremely complex and it is quite likely that its explanation will lie outside human comprehension for the forseable future.
+However EBM theory tells us that what is important is not the interconnect toplogy, but the resulting energy function that results from the interactions.
 Indeed the properties of the energy function determine the information stored in the EBM and how it can retrieved.
-So perhaps this provides a cue that instead of trying to exactly map the connectome, we should be studying the brain at the level of its energy function instead.
+So perhaps this provides a clue that instead of trying to exactly map the connectome, we should be studying the brain at the level of its energy function instead.
 Even more interesting is the speculation that transformers don't serve as a model for the connectome, but instead are really models for the energy function that emerges from the connectome.

 But what about training, since there is no evidence of backprop in the brain?
 It is quite likely that training happens using a sampling type of algorithm of the type that Hinton used for Boltzmann machines.
-These algorithms can be connected back to the synaptic learning rule that Macauley and Pitts proposed back in the 1940s.
+These algorithms can be connected back to the synaptic learning rule that McCulloch and Pitts proposed back in the 1940s.
 If this indeed were to be the case, this would also explain why our brains are much more energy efficient than the current generation of ANNs, since thermodynamic based sampling can exploit the physics of the substrate, and thus can be faster as well as energy efficient.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat60.png)

 Figure 2: A Model for Biological Brains

 With these ideas in mind, the above figure shows a proposed architecture for part of the brain that results in visual images that we see.
-The image that see in front of us does not really exist in reality, in fact it is internally generated by our mind (for more on this topic read my article [What would Kant think of LLMs](https://subirvarma.github.io/GeneralCognitics/2024/07/02/Kant-and-LLMs.html).
+The image that see in front of us does not really exist in reality, in fact it is internally generated by our mind (for more on this topic read my article [What would Kant think of LLMs](https://subirvarma.github.io/GeneralCognitics/2024/07/02/Kant-and-LLMs.html)).
 I am going to assume that there is a set of neurons in our brain whose state $(x_1,...,x_N)$ corresponds to an image that we see, lets call them the vision neurons.
 The process by which the vision neuron state actually gets converted into an image is a deep mystery into which there is no insight at the present time, also called *the hard problem of consciousness*.
 I am proposing that the vision neurons have a dense interconnection architecture of the spin glass type, and furthermore the multiple minima of its resulting energy function $E_W(x_1,...,x_N)$ correspond to states of reality in the external world.

 But how does the brain correlate the external reality with the state of the vision neurons, in other words how does it make sure that the image that it generates bears some correspondence to what is actually happening in front of us?
 A possible mechanism by which this is done is as follows, this is inpired by the text to image models discussed in the previous section: The light impinging on our retina leads to neuronal signals that are processed using the CNN like structure that Hubel and Wiesel discovered.
-Thjis results in the signal getting converted into a configuration of neurons, lets call it the context $c$.
-These context nheurons then interact with the vision neurons to create the energy function $E_W(x_1,...,x_N,c)$, and the resulting minima of this energy function results in a configuatrion of vision neurons that correspond to what we see.
-Hence in some sense most of the informtion in the image that we see is already strored in the vision neurons of our brain, the sparse signals coming to our eyes merely serve as a pointer to choose the correct configuration.
+This results in the signal getting converted into a configuration of neurons, lets call it the context $c$.
+These context neurons then interact with the vision neurons to create the energy function $E_W(x_1,...,x_N,c)$, and the resulting minima of this energy function results in a configuatrion of vision neurons that correspond to what we see.
+Hence in some sense most of the information in the image that we see is already strored in the vision neurons of our brain, the sparse signals coming to our eyes merely serve as a pointer to choose the correct configuration.

 This mechanism also serves as a way in which we can conjure up images even with our eyes closed.
 There are portions of our brain that store memories, mostt likely in the hippocampus.
 The neural configurations of these memories can also serve as the context vector $c$ that triggers the vision neurons to create images for us.